Girl, 11, Rushed To Hospital After Foothill Farms House Fire

-FOOTHILL FARMS (CBS13) — An 11-year-old girl has been rushed to the hospital in grave condition after an early morning house fire in Foothill Farms on Tuesday.
+FOOTHILL FARMS (CBS13) — An 11-year-old girl was rushed to the hospital in grave condition after an early morning house fire in Foothill Farms on Tuesday.

 After a search of the home, an 11-year-old girl was found and rushed to the UC Davis Medical Center.
 The girl is reported to be in grave condition, officials say.